dataplat/dbatools/readme.md

 # dbatools

+> PowerShell Core (aka PowerShell 6+) went GA (generally available) and supported in January of 2018.
+Please be aware at this time we do not support this version of PowerShell.
+It is on the roadmap but at this time there is no estimated time we will be supporting it.

 <img align="left" src=https://blog.netnerds.net/wp-content/uploads/2016/05/dbatools.png alt="dbatools logo">  dbatools is sort of like a command-line SQL Server Management Studio.
 The project initially started out as Start-SqlMigration.ps1, but has now grown into a collection of [over 300 commands](https://dbatools.io/commands) that help automate SQL Server tasks and encourage best practices.

 Got ideas for new commands?
 Please propose them as [issues](https://dbatools.io/issues) and let us know what you'd like to see.
 Bug reports should also be filed under this repository's [issues](https://github.com/sqlcollaborative/dbatools/issues) section.